django/dsf-working-groups/active/website.md

 - A mailing list that we'll create, `website-wg@djangoproject.com`

 ## Reporting

-We'll email a written report to the board every quarter.
+We'll create a changelog file in the repository with all changes, using the https://keepachangelog.com format, whee to track all the regular changes

+For special projects (e.g. theme redesign) we'll choose specific projects or reporting tools.